KELLI TURNER, Hooters Orange Park

 TERRA GAUCHA BRAZILIAN STEAKHOUSE

-Finalists: China Buffet, Al’s Pizza
+Favorites: China Buffet, Al’s Pizza

 Strap on the feedbag and dig into a dizzying array of foodstuffs at Northeast Florida’s Best All-You-Can-Eat Special/Buffet in Tinseltown on the Southside.
 Fear not: That smiling angel with the platter of meat will come your way again.
 And again.
 And again.
 Seriously, it’s so good, you’ll probably want to fast for a few days before your reservation at Terra Gaucha Brazilian Steakhouse, a delightfully upscale buffet experience like no other.